ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

 \subsection{Holdout Generalization}

-Training worlds in ABD are adversarially filtered to eliminate shortcut competitors; holdout worlds are drawn from the same sampler with the same per-world acceptance checks but \emph{without} competitor elimination (Section~\ref{sec:abd-metrics}).
+Prompt worlds are the adversarially hardened worlds shown in the instance; holdout worlds are fresh matched draws from the same sampler and theory parameters, subject to the same per-world acceptance checks but \emph{without} competitor elimination (Section~\ref{sec:abd-metrics}).
 Holdout is therefore an out-of-filter distribution refresh, not an i.i.d.\ split.
-Because training worlds are harder by construction, holdout validity can exceed training validity for some models; the primary signal is the change in parsimony among rules that survive on both sets.
+Because prompt worlds are harder by construction, holdout validity can exceed prompt validity for some models; the primary signal is the change in parsimony among rules that survive on both sets.